gica3618/pythonradex/docs/difference_pythonradex_RADEX.rst

    Flux ratio between `RADEX` and `pythonradex` for spherical geometries as a function of optical depth.

 To verify that ``pythonradex`` calculates the flux correctly, one may consider the optically thin limit where the flux can be calculated directly.
-In this limit, each photon escapes from the cloud.
+In this limit, all photons escape the source.
 The total flux (in [W/m\ :sup:`2`]) is then simply given by

 .. math::
     F_\mathrm{thin} = V_\mathrm{sphere}nx_2A_{21}\Delta E \frac{1}{4\pi d^2}